Cherise D. Leiter, Composer

 (Photo credit: Hardy Klahold Photography)

 Born in Florida, Cherise Leiter received a Bachelor of Music degree in Music Theory and a Master of Music degree in Composition from the University of Florida where she studied with Dr. Budd Udell.
-She relocated to Colorado and is currently Professor of music at Metropolitan State College of Denver, where she teaches music theory and composition.
+She relocated to Colorado and is currently Professor of music at Metropolitan State University of Denver, where she teaches music theory and composition.